-In order to mitigate this, we will undertake a fundamental review of our services and the sites we operate.
-We will be taking into account the changes in our waste services as a result of the Resource Recovery Contract which will become operational during 2016/17.
+As a part of the response to the Strategic Review we will implement a fundamental review of our services and the sites we operate.
+We will be taking into account the changes in our waste services as a result of the Resource Recovery Contract which will become operational during 2017/18.
 The new contract includes a new Rail Transfer Station in Knowsley to transport waste to our Energy from Waste Facility in Wilton.

 The changes we make as an Authority, however, are only one aspect of the management of municipal waste in Merseyside and to be most effective, we need to take a whole system approach.
 This is something that has been recognised by the Leaders and Chief Executives on Merseyside who will be leading a strategic review of collection, treatment and disposal.
-The review will also consider this Authority's governance arrangements and the method of apportionment of our levy.
+Implementing the review will also consider changes to this Authority's governance arrangements and the method of apportionment of our levy.

-In setting our priorities for 2016/17, we have taken account of this Strategic Review and it is possible that our plans may need to be developed and adapted throughout the year as a result of the review outcomes.
+In setting our priorities for 2017/18, we have taken account of this Strategic Review and it is possible that our plans may need to be developed and adapted throughout the year as a result of the review outcomes.
 In the meantime, there are plenty of other challenges for us to be getting on with.

-The Resource Recovery Contract is due to enter the commissioning phase at the beginning of 2016/17 which will ensure the complex plant and machinery is set up to transport and treat all of Merseyside's residual waste and in the process, generating electricity to power thousands of homes and divert up to 92% of our waste from landfill.
+The Resource Recovery Contract is due to enter the full operation phase at the during of 2017/18 which will ensure the complex plant and machinery is set up to transport and treat all of Merseyside's residual waste and in the process, generating electricity to power thousands of homes and divert up to 92% of our waste from landfill.